zariae/wax-facets/pages/about.md

 Like the mangrove, we labor to transform the salt of enclosure into sweet water and nutrients, rooting deep at the edge of the sea to support and protect ecosystems teeming with resistant and resilient life.

 Tree Image Credit: @ChattPan on Canva

+## Sponsors and Thank Yous

+Keywords for Black Louisiana would like to thank the following additional supporters and sponsors: The Amistad Research Center; Johns Hopkins University Krieger School of Arts and Sciences; the Historic New Orleans Collection; Ray Charles Program in African American Culture at Dillard University; Tulane University; Black Louisiana History Incubators (a Diaspora Solidarities Lab Microlab); the Mellon Foundation; The Ethel and Herman L. Midlo Center for New Orleans Studies at the University of New Orleans; the Tate, Etienne, Prevost (TEP) Center; the Honors Program at Xavier University in Louisiana; and the Black School Design Studio.